 At Cedar Park United, you’ll find a progressive, welcoming community that is truly open to the outside world.
 We mean it when we say that our doors are open to all ages, races, denominations and sexual orientations.
 Together, we explore questions of faith and spirituality in and beyond the Christian tradition, and we are spurred on by our life and faith together to act on our shared concerns for social justice and caring for the earth.

-Here’s a quick overview of activities coming up under our roof April 22 – May 27
+Here’s a quick overview of activities coming soon under our roof May 20 – August 5

 To support our Food Security Ministry and Caring Community Initiatives into the future our kitchen will be completely redone this summer.
 Donations of any size welcome.

 What would happen to the “resurrection story” if we tried to live it every day?
 Take the opportunity to notice, or choose, to do something that witnesses to new life, or resurrection life, every day until Pentecost?